gobigg/HomeAssistantConfiguration/packages/README.md

 Script for movie time called by Alexa or Siri.
 Also using a custom state card with tiles (link in main readme) for controlling some scripts for lights.
 Generic light groups.

 #### litterbox_downstairs and litterbox_upstairs
-Lot's of things to help determine if the litterboxes need cleaning and keeping track of visits to litterboxes.
+Help determine if the litterboxes need cleaning, send notifications and keeping track of visits to litterboxes.
 You can read about it [at the forums](https://community.home-assistant.io/t/smart-litter-box-or-smart-cats/27646) or [in swedish](https://www.automatiserar.se/tavlingsbidrag-smarta-kattlador/).

-#### magic_mirror_specific
-A place for the things I need specifically for the Magic Mirror I'm making.
+Some changes made since both of these were written.

 #### mailbox
 Using two Xiaomi door/window sensors sending notifications when we get mail or packages in mailbox.
 Switch for resetting, delay so that I can press first, then get the mail, if on my way out.

 #### miflora
 Setup for my plant monitors.
-(Currently disabled due to some error showing up alot)
+Moved to my hass slave instance on rpi3, since hass.io can't use the Intel Nuc built in ble (yet).

 #### motion_sensors
 Template sensors for pirs and customize to shown with Homebridge.

-#### notify_stefan
-Playing around with sending custom notification to hubby for example when dinner is ready.
-Thinking about having a button in kitchen to auto send initial message.

-#### presence_isa and presence_stefan
+#### presence_detection
-Trying to find a good way to determine presence...
-Now trying a python script to update a custom device_tracker from latest update.
+Combining device_trackers to determine presence.
+Combined with a python script to update a custom device_tracker from latest update.

 #### ring_doorbell
 Flash lights when someone rings the doorbell using a python script to flash the lights and then return to previous state and brightness.
 Also turn the Outdoor front light and hallway window light to 100 % on ding or motion.
 Plus some other config for the Ring Doorbell.